codeallthethingz/selenium-maven-plugin/README.md

 This project builds upon the work of http://code.google.com/p/selenium4j

 Selenium4j is ant based, and we wanted a maven based approach to running our selenium tests.
-Currently this is only tested on windows. (and in fact we use a specific windows tool - pskill - so we guarantee it won't work correctly on linux (fork away ;))
+This works on windows and is running our nightly smoke tests on CentOS.

 We use selenium IDE to record our tests.
+We then saved the test cases into our project in the following fashion:
+Note:
-We then saved the test cases into our project in the following fashion: (Note: currently the code from selenium4j only suports one level, so don't nest your folders)
+- currently the code from selenium4j only suports one level, so don't nest your folders
+- Name your files alphabetically as that guarantees the order they will be run in.

 	./src/test/selenium
-	    |-signin
-	        |-LoginGoodPassword.html
-	     	|-LoginBadPassword.html
+	    |-aSetup
+	        |-ALoginGoodPassword.html
+	        |-BLoginBadPassword.html
 	        |-selenium4j.properties

 We didn't save the test suites as maven takes care of finding your tests.